MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 A paper can be withdrawn at any point before the reviews have been sent to the authors.
 Once the reviews have been sent to the authors the paper can not be withdrawn.

-Changes to the authorship list (adding, removing, reordering authors) are not permitted while the paper is under submission.
+Changes to the authorship list (adding, removing, reordering authors) are not permitted after the abstract registration deadline.
 Once the paper is accepted, the authors can request approval from the TPC Chairs to make changes to the ordering or affiliation in justified circumstances.
 If authors anticipate that they might change affiliation during the time the paper is under submission it is recommended to mark both the current and future institution as COI.

 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.